 The Company's management is responsible for establishing and maintaining an adequate system of internal control over financial reporting, as defined in the Exchange Act Rule 13a-15(f).
 Management conducted an assessment of the Company's internal control over financial reporting based on the framework established by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control - Integrated Framework (2013 framework).
-Based on the assessment, management concluded that, as of December 31, 2014, the Company's internal control over financial reporting is effective.
+Based on the assessment, management concluded that, as of December 31, 2015, the Company's internal control over financial reporting is effective.
 The Company's registered public accounting firm's attestation report on the Company's internal control over financial reporting is provided in Part II, Item 8 of this Annual Report on Form 10-K.

-Management has excluded certain elements of FineLine Prototyping, Inc. from its assessment of internal control over financial reporting as of December 31, 2014 given its acquisition date of FineLine in April, 2014.
-Subsequent to the acquisition, FineLine maintained the revenue, inventory and payroll systems and processing through the year ended December 31, 2014.
-Those elements of the acquired business's internal controls over financial reporting that were not fully integrated into the Company's existing internal control over financial reporting during 2014 have been excluded from management's assessment of the effectiveness of control over financial reporting.
-FineLine is a wholly-owned subsidiary of the Company whose combined total assets and total revenues excluded from our assessment represent approximately 3% and 5%, respectively, of the related consolidated financial statements amounts as of the year ended December 31, 2014.
+Management excluded the internal controls of Alphaform from its assessment of internal control over financial reporting as of December 31, 2015 given its acquisition date of Alphaform in October 2015.
+The operations acquired from Alphaform reside in wholly-owned subsidiaries of the Company whose combined total assets and total revenues excluded from management's assessment represent approximately 6% and 2%, respectively, of the related consolidated financial statements amounts as of the year ended December 31, 2015.